stripe/veneur/README.md

 Veneur instances can be configured to forward their global metrics to another Veneur instance.
 You can use this feature to get the best of both worlds: metrics that benefit from global aggregation can be passed up to a single global Veneur, but other metrics can be published locally with host-scoped information.
 Note: **Forwarding adds an additional delay to metric availability corresponding to the value of the `interval` configuration option**, as the local veneur will flush it to its configured upstream, which will then flush any recieved metrics when its interval expires.

-If a local instance receives a histogram or set, it will publish the local parts of that metric (the count, min and max) directly to DataDog, but instead of publishing percentiles, it will package the entire histogram and send it to the global instance.
-The global instance will aggregate all the histograms together and publish their percentiles to DataDog.
+If a local instance receives a histogram or set, it will publish the local parts of that metric (the count, min and max) directly to sinks, but instead of publishing percentiles, it will package the entire histogram and send it to the global instance.
+The global instance will aggregate all the histograms together and publish their percentiles to sinks.

 Note that the global instance can also receive metrics over UDP.
 It will publish a count, min and max for the samples that were sent directly to it, but not counting any samples from other Veneur instances (this ensures that things don't get double-counted).
 You can even chain multiple levels of forwarding together if you want.
 This might be useful if, for example, your global Veneur is under too much load.
 The root of the tree will be the Veneur instance that has an empty `forward_address`.
 (Do not tell a Veneur instance to forward metrics to itself.
 We don't support that and it doesn't really make sense in the first place.)

-With respect to the `tags` configuration option, the tags that will be added are those of the Veneur that actually publishes to DataDog.
+With respect to the `tags` configuration option, the tags that will be added are those of the Veneur that actually publishes to a sink.
 If a local instance forwards its histograms and sets to a global instance, the local instance's tags will not be attached to the forwarded structures.
 It will still use its own tags for the other metrics it publishes, but the percentiles will get extra tags only from the global instance.

 ### Proxy